Updat3

 Why it matters

-• Three individuals were killed in the U.S. military strike, raising concerns about extrajudicial killings (per Strait Times).
+• Three individuals were killed in the U.S. military strike, raising concerns about the legality of such actions (per straitstimes.com).

 What to watch next

-• Whether the U.S. military provides further details on the operation and the individuals killed.
+• Whether the U.S. military watchdog releases findings on the strikes by the end of the month.

 Where sources differ